The Essential Guide for Shooting Slow-Motion Videos

 Here’s a cheat sheet that spells out frame rates and their respective lengths:

-If your timeline is 24p, you’ll need to evenly divide your recorded frame rate by 24 to determine the speed your footage can be reduced to.
+If your timeline is 24p, you’ll need to evenly divide your recorded frame rate by 24 to determine the speed at which your footage can be reduced.
 Same thing if your timeline is 30p.
 Try to evenly divide to get the correct retiming percentage, or you may have half-frames that cause the footage to look choppy.

 If you’ve shot slo-mo so you can employ speed ramps, here’s a pro tip: apply motion blur.
 Motion blur plugins for FCPX work well to add a touch of blur to smooth out transitions.
 So, if you’re shooting a surfer cresting a wave and want to ramp down the speed just as he catches air, apply motion blur in that transition from 100% speed to 50% or less.
 It’s an easy way to add a pro touch and elevate the quality of your footage.